multiprocess_data_loader

 batch_sampler :

-to handle batching.
-This option is mutually exclusive withbatch_size
+ABatchSamplerto handle batching.
+This option is mutually exclusive withbatch_size,drop_last, andshuffle. -

 batches_per_epoch :

-batches will be generated with each call to__iter__()
+If specified, exactlybatches_per_epochbatches will be generated with each call to__iter__(). -

 num_workers :